Strategy

 Learn how to analyze the Non-QM market using loan-level HMDA data.
 Discover geographic trends, competitive positioning, product mix analysis, and growth opportunities across all U.S. markets.

 Analyzing the Non-QM market requires more than national statistics.
-According to our estimates, the Non-QM lending reached $182 billion in 2024, representing 9% of total mortgage originations.
+According to our analysis, the Non-QM lending surpassed $239 billion in 2025, representing 10% of total mortgage originations.
 Unlike FHA or conventional loans, there is no standard flag or universal definition for Non-QM in public data sources.

 What is Non-QM Lending?